ThoughtChewer/bible_studies/content/Bible Study 4 - The Fall.md

 		- The pair of stories in Genesis 2-3 start with the creation of life and harmony between Adam and animals and Adam and Eve.
 		- The stories end with Adam and Eve hiding parts of their bodies from each other, the animosity between humanity and the snake, the death of an animal to clothe Adam and Eve, and the (eventual) death of Adam and Eve.
 			- God is the source of life, he had to breath into Adam's form before Adam came to life, and banishment from that source will result in eventual death.
+	- Eating
+		- 2.16 blessing, you can eat freely from any tree in the garden.
+		- 3.6 rebellion, Adam and Eve eat from the tree God told them not to.
+		- 3.17 curse, the land is now cursed and instead of eating freely, you can only eat from it with hard labor.
 - Question: In America, gaining knowledge and understanding is basically always viewed as a positive thing.
 Was it a positive thing for Adam and Eve?
 	- The first thing that happened is they realized they were naked and hid their bodies from the other instead of becoming one flesh.
 	- The second thing they did was hide from God instead of walking with him.